LA is blessed with picnic weather all year round, which means alfresco dining is always a great option.

 The park still fulfils this purpose with gallery spaces and exhibitions, outdoor cinema nights, Friday night wine tastings in the summer and a bevvy of cultural events.

-Barnsdall Park also offers beautiful grounds of manicured lawns and shady groves to roll out a rug and stunning views from the top of Olive Hill including views of Hollywood and the Griffith Observatory which are especially gorgeous at sunset.
+Barnsdall Park also offers beautiful grounds of manicured lawns and shady groves to roll out a rug and stunning views from the top of Olive Hill, including Hollywood and the Griffith Observatory, which are incredibly gorgeous at sunset.

-On Wednesday afternoon, a farmers market is the perfect opportunity to fill your picnic basket with local produce and picnic treats.
+A farmers market is the perfect opportunity to fill your picnic basket with local produce and picnic treats on Wednesday afternoon.

 Tours of Hollyhock House are available from Thu-Sun, 11 am-4 pm – $7pp